rubenvangenugten/autobiographical_interview_scoring/README.md

 <br />
 <br />

 Feel free to reach out to r.vangenugten@northeastern.edu with questions.
+Ongoing work is expanding this project with more performant language models and subcategory scoring, amongst other aims.

 <br />
 <br />